At the OHSU Knight Cancer Institute, we offer you the region’s most advanced care for head and neck cancer. Our services include:

 Expertise: Our neurosurgeons pioneered a surgical technique that avoids the delicate structures of the head and neck.
 Our team also includes surgeons who are experts in microvascular surgery.
 This offers the most options for reconstructive procedures.

-Top honors: The Knight Cancer Institute is ranked by U.S. News & World Report as one of the best cancer centers in the nation.
-We’re also the only center between Seattle and Sacramento named a Comprehensive Cancer Center, the National Cancer Institute’s highest designation for research excellence.
+Top honor: We’re the only center between Seattle and Sacramento named a Comprehensive Cancer Center, the National Cancer Institute’s highest designation for research excellence.

 Team of experts: Your team may include a surgeon, medical oncologist, radiation oncologist, reconstructive surgeon, oral surgeon, nurses, speech therapists, dietitians and others.
 They will work together to give you the best care possible.